 Notes that are local might be easier to deal with than those that are out-of-state.
 However, this varies.
-If you’re just starting out then make sure you buy notes that are only in michigan, or even just in Detroit (if available).
+If you’re just starting out then make sure you buy notes that are only in michigan, or even just in Southeast Michigan (if available).

 Or, you might find that the note’s cash flow is just not very predictable.
 Technically the note is non-performing sometimes and performing at other times.
 You may simply need to work with the homeowner to help them find a payment method that works for them.

 As with all investments, the risks tend to align with rewards: the riskier an investment is, the greater the reward.
 So it’s important that you find the balance between the amount of risk you’re willing to take on versus the amount of reward you want to have.

 Avoiding risk completely will mean zero return… so you may need to take on some risk to get a return on your investment.
 Fortunately, with note investing, you can manage your risks and still enjoy a good reward.

 No matter what level of risk you’re comfortable with, there’s probably a note for you!